phuocdai2004/psychic-octo-fortnight/.github/GITHUB_ACTIONS_SETUP.md

 - 🐳 **Build**: Builds and tests Docker image
 - 🚀 **Deploy**: Triggers deployment on Render (only on main/master)

-### 2. `docker-build.yml` - Docker Build and Push
+### 2. `docker-build.yml` - Docker Build and Validate
 **Triggers:** Push to main/master, version tags

 **Jobs:**
-- 🐳 Builds Docker image with metadata
+- 🐳 Builds Docker image with caching
-- 📦 Pushes to Docker Hub (optional)
+- ✅ Validates Docker build succeeds
-- 🏷️ Tags with version, branch, and commit SHA
+- 🏷️ Tags with commit SHA for tracking

 ## 🚀 How It Works